Spoilers with Kevin Smith

-Spoilers with Kevin Smith is a film review talk show that premiered June 4, 2012 on Hulu.
+Spoilers with Kevin Smith is a film review television talk show that premiered June 4, 2012 on Hulu.
 The show, described as an "anti-movie review" show, is hosted by Kevin Smith and produced by Smith's SModcast Pictures.
 A second season of Spoilers aired on The Comedy Network in Canada.
 Ten new half-hour episodes were shot in Los Angeles.
 The first series was filmed at "SModCo Studios", the upper floor of The Jon Lovitz Podcast Theatre at CityWalk in Universal Studios Hollywood.
 The second series was filmed at Raleigh Studios.

 Format

 The Spoilers' Anti-Review

 Each week, Smith takes a group of approximately forty people of varying ages (a.k.a. "the Spoilers") to see the release of a new movie.
 The Spoilers return to the "Jay & Silent Bob-atorium" in the studio to comment on the film, good or bad.
 This is the "anti-review" part of the show, as no true consensus is reached on the film in question; it is simply the opinions of the group of attendees, with a few comments and a brief summary thrown in by Smith.
 At the end of the show, Smith suggests that the viewer not necessarily listen to the opinions put forward by the Spoilers and encourages viewers to go and see the movie themselves and form their own opinions, further pressing the "anti-review" angle of the segment.